ElenaPapanikolas/Task-Board/README.md

 THEN the task is removed from the task board and will not be added back after refreshing WHEN I refresh the page
 THEN the saved tasks persist

+Was given a blank task board with three columns: to do, in progress, and done.
+The 'add task' button doesn't work.